Noise Issues

 If you own a dog that barks excessively, there are positive steps you can take to prevent the dog from barking too much and to reduce and to prevent offensive noise to your neighbours.

-The Barking Dog Fact Sheet(PDF, 99KB) provides good advice on caring for your dog and provides an insight as to why your dog is barking.
+The EPA dealing with barking dogs webpage provides good advice on caring for your dog and provides an insight as to why your dog is barking.
 It also explains the law applying to noise from dogs and provides information that is intended to make life better for you, your dog, and your neighbours.

 Solving an issue with a barking dog